qe7/qe7/README.md

 ## Projects

+Projects I took somewhat seriously.

+> [!Note]
-If prefixed with "[A]," the project is in an archived state.
+> If prefixed with "[A]," the project is in an archived state.

 - [A] [Python-Encrypt-Script](https://github.com/qe7/Python-Encrypt-Script)
 - [A] [Python-Request-Script](https://github.com/qe7/Python-Request-Script)